Food preservation

 Food preservation includes processes that make food more resistant to microorganism growth and slow the oxidation of fats.
 This slows down the decomposition and rancidification process.
 Food preservation may also include processes that inhibit visual deterioration, such as the enzymatic browning reaction in apples after they are cut during food preparation.
 By preserving food, food waste can be reduced, which is an important way to decrease production costs and increase the efficiency of food systems, improve food security and nutrition and contribute towards environmental sustainability.
 For instance, it can reduce the environmental impact of food production.

 Many processes designed to preserve food involve more than one food preservation method.
 Preserving fruit by turning it into jam, for example, involves boiling (to reduce the fruit's moisture content and to kill bacteria, etc.), sugaring (to prevent their re-growth) and sealing within an airtight jar (to prevent recontamination).

 Different food preservation methods have different impacts on the quality of the food and food systems.
 Some traditional methods of preserving food have been shown to have a lower energy input and carbon footprint compared to modern methods.
-Some methods of food preservation are known to create carcinogens.
-In 2015, the International Agency for Research on Cancer of the World Health Organization classified processed meat—i.e., meat that has undergone salting, curing, fermenting, and smoking—as "carcinogenic to humans".
+Some methods of food preservation are also known to create carcinogens.